CalNourish/ucbfpa-lambda/README.md

 1. Visit [this page](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/) to get the code snippet needed to use the Amazon SDK in your browser.
 Add this snippet to your html file.
 In our case, this code resides in our [ucbfpa-webapp](https://github.com/CalNourish/ucbfpa-webapp) repository.
 2. Add the code snippet that authenticates the user to the webapp.
 Again, this code resides [here](https://github.com/CalNourish/ucbfpa-webapp).
-3. The next steps were taken from this guide:[Setting up Amazon Lambda for Javascript](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/browser-invoke-lambda-function-example.html)
+3. The next steps were taken from this guide: [Setting up Amazon Lambda for Javascript](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/browser-invoke-lambda-function-example.html)
 4. Scroll to the "Creating the Lambda Service Object" section and copy this code snippet so that it resides after you authenticate with Amazon Cognito.
 5. Update the region to the region your Lambda function resides in (this may or may not be the same as the region where your Amazon Cognito resides.
 For us, the Lambda function resides in us-west-1.).
 6. Update the API version to a more recent date.